Ketan835985/Book-Management/readme.md

 ## Review APIs
 ### POST /books/:bookId/review
 - Add a review for the book in reviews collection.
 - Check if the bookId exists and is not deleted before adding the review.
-Send an error response with appropirate status code like [this](#error-response-structure) if the book does not exist
+Send an error response with appropriate status code like [this](#error-response-structure) if the book does not exist
 - Get review details like review, rating, reviewer's name in request body.
 - Update the related book document by increasing its review count
 - Return the updated book document with reviews data on successful operation.
 The response body should be in the form of JSON object like [this](#Review-Response-Structure)

 ### PUT /books/:bookId/review/:reviewId
 - Update the review - review, rating, reviewer's name.
 - Check if the bookId exists and is not deleted before updating the review.
 Check if the review exist before updating the review.
-Send an error response with appropirate status code like [this](#error-response-structure) if the book does not exist
+Send an error response with appropriate status code like [this](#error-response-structure) if the book does not exist
 - Get review details like review, rating, reviewer's name in request body.
 - Return the updated book document with reviews data on successful operation.
 The response body should be in the form of JSON object like [this](#book-details-response)

 ### DELETE /books/:bookId/review/:reviewId
 - Check if the review exist with the reviewId.
 Check if the book exist with the bookId.
-Send an error response with appropirate status code like [this](#error-response-structure) if the book or book review does not exist
+Send an error response with appropriate status code like [this](#error-response-structure) if the book or book review does not exist
-- Delete the related reivew.
+- Delete the related review.
 - Update the books document - decrease review count by one

 ### Authentication